k2s09/blogwebsitev1/content/post/article-ideas.md

 * Learnings in Web Development (Some revelations by me in this field)
 * The Sheer Efficiency of Modern Computers
 * Experiences being an Executive in Technology

+## Website features in the making
+- [x] Add tags to articles and add the ability to filter by tags
+- [ ] Making the hero heading of the homepage vertical scrolling with text
+- [ ] Revamp article image banner - make full size, add a small description text
+- [ ] Add the article's outline headings on the scrollbar
+- [ ] Make the article background two-toned / dynamic background
+- [ ] Play around with fonts